A calm clinic setting for safe fractional laser treatment after filler.

 Because it’s an ablative laser, you can expect some downtime as your skin heals.
 However, the results are often dramatic and long-lasting.
 When paired with fillers, a CO2 laser enhances the overall outcome by improving the quality of the skin canvas, making the volumizing effects of the filler look even more natural and seamless.

-Erbium Fractional Lasers
+Pairing Fillers with Erbium Lasers

 For those who want the benefits of skin resurfacing without the extensive recovery of a CO2 laser, the Erbium laser is a fantastic alternative.
 It’s also an ablative laser but is generally less aggressive, targeting superficial skin layers with incredible precision.
 This makes it a great option for treating fine lines, mild sun damage, and pigmentation issues.